Julie E Buring

 Dr. Julie E. Buring is a professor of medicine at Harvard Medical School and Brigham and Women‘s Hospital and a professor of epidemiology at the Harvard T.H.
 Chan School of Public Health.

 Dr. Buring has longstanding and substantial commitments to teaching and training in epidemiology, both nationally and internationally.
-She serves as chair of the Harvard Medical School Institutional Review Board (IRB).
+She served as chair of the Harvard Medical School Institutional Review Board (IRB).